Not a Narcissist? Signs Your Partner May Be a ‘Covert’ Narcissist

 Photo Credit: Shutterstock.

-Even though you long for closeness, genuine intimacy is challenging for you, possibly because being vulnerable feels threatening.
+Even though they long for closeness, genuine intimacy is challenging for them, possibly because being vulnerable feels threatening.

 Over-Analyzing Praise